LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab3-database-provisioning.md

 ## Step 2: Connect to Azure SQL Database

-Use SSMS or Preferred IDE
+Choose your preferred database management tool for this training.

 ### VS Code with SQL Server Extension

-- **Best for**: Developers already using VS Code
+- **Best for**: Developers already using VS Code or working in GitHub Codespaces
 - **Extension**: Install "SQL Server (mssql)" extension

 ## Step 3: Connect to Your SQL Server